imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     -   They can continue to use Visual Studio for development, debugging and publishing applications.

-    -   They can continue to develop ASP.NET and Web API applications and can leverage Service Fabric project templates to kick-start their understanding of the specifics of Service Fabric services.
+    -   They can continue to develop ASP.NET and Web API applications and can leverage Docker tools in Visual Studio to kick-start their understanding about containers and their principles.

-    -   The programming model for services is familiar in that it leverages features of existing .NET technologies and related concepts such as WCF endpoints (simplified), channels and serialization.

-    -   Working with stateful services is also familiar in the sense that state is defined via objects (POCO) and serialized as part of the service implementation.
-Saving and retrieving state is just a few lines of code and the robustness, availability and reliability of that state is a feature of the stateful service.
+    -   Working with containerized services is also familiar in the sense that they can run locally on their machine.

-3. We'd like to understand if stateful services or stateful actors will help us with ticket ordering throughput, workflow and state management, and easier rollouts of changes to this process.

-   Stateful services are very powerful as they make it very easy for developers to define state for any service by using familiar serializable types (POCO) and a few simple instructions to handle saving and retrieving state when the service is accessed.
-This allows for scenarios where compute and data are collocated reducing the latency of accessing this data.

-   This simplicity is backed by robust and reliable storage.
-When data (state) is saved by the service, it is not confirmed (committed) unless a quorum is reached, for example at least 3 replicas have successfully persisted the data.
-Furthermore, if a replica becomes unavailable, a new replica is automatically created to maintain the required number of replicas for reliable storage.

-   By using the stateful actor, not only is the persistence of the actual ticket order handled by the Service Fabric at scale, but the actor can be wholly responsible for the workflow required to complete the order including:

-    -   Completing the payment processing purchase with token.

-    -   Securing the ticket based on availability.

-    -   Notifying the user of the result, success or failure.

-    -   Preserving the state of the workflow as it progresses.

-   When updates to this actor are required, the existing state is preserved, any active instances can continue completing their work, and the new actor functionality or state requirements can be rolled out safely by Service Fabric across the nodes in the cluster, eventually retiring the previous version.

-   While this solution may not be a typical example of an "Actor Model" in the parallel computing sense, it makes sense to leverage Service Fabric actors for a few reasons.
-The very nature of the ticket order, its internal workflow and state machine, and the granularity with which the partition is defined (by order) could not as easily be achieved with a traditional stateful service.

-4. We are not clear how and where to incorporate stateful services and actors alongside other storage such as Cosmos DB.
-We need the ability to support robust ad-hoc queries against our system data such as events, customers, orders and related metrics, but would like to take advantage of the performance and reliability of Service Fabric stateful options as well.

-   Stateful services make it easy to save and retrieve state, and distribute that state for higher availability by using a partitioning strategy.
-Each partition has its own replica set for reliability.
-While you can retrieve data from all partitions and potentially use this for aggregation and metrics, the recommended way to support alternate query patterns is to store the data to an externally accessible location.

-   Most Service Fabric solutions can benefit from offloading stateful service state to an external store.
-This supports not only alternate query patterns and ad-hoc querying from the solution, but also analytics and disaster recovery.
-In this solution we are employing Azure Function to de-couple the Service Fabric app from its external storage options by providing server-less code that can take input from an Azure queue and send the latest state of the data to Document DB.

-5. Could we consider Azure Functions as an alternative back end implementation for our APIs?
+3. Could we consider Azure Functions as an alternative back end implementation for our APIs?

    While it is possible to create Functions that run behind API Management endpoints, they are best employed for decoupled, asynchronous background operations that can be run at scale without concern for the specific server running that operation.

    In this solution, Azure Functions allowed for decoupling the location of the external storage location of orders, without the need to update Service Fabric configurations on change.
 It also allowed for a separate scale-out tier for that work.

-   In a solution such as a mobile application back end, functions could be useful if they don't need to comingle with other solutions aspects, such as acting as their own microservice with a targeted purpose.
+   In a solution such as a mobile application back end, functions could be useful if they don't need to commingle with other solutions aspects, such as acting as their own microservice with a targeted purpose.

-6. We would like to understand more about the benefits of Serverless architectures, in Azure does this mean only using Azure Functions or is there more to it?
+4. We would like to understand more about the benefits of Serverless architectures, in Azure does this mean only using Azure Functions or is there more to it?

    A Serverless Architecture, as the name implies, aims to provide a solution architecture where concern for individual servers is minimized.
 While the term "Serverless" has varying interpretations, it typically includes characteristics such as the extensive use of ephemeral services, a focus entirely on scaling the capabilities that support the business logic, the processing capability should be ephemeral (e.g, it can be started nearly instantaneously without preprovisioning on your part), the capability is scaled transparently at a very granular level (e.g. scaling occurs on a per request or function invocation basis and not on an all up server load basis), and the cost is typically associated with time spent supporting business logic computation and not on the time server resources are available to handle requests.
 In Azure, Functions is a prime component of a Serverless architecture, but not the only service that may be utilized in one.
 Other Azure Services that, by this definition, can be composed into a Serverless architecture include: Azure Storage Blobs, Tables and Queues, Azure Data Lake Store, API Management, CDN, Media Services, Notification Hubs, IoT Hub, and Service Bus.

 ## Customer quote (to be read back to the attendees at the end)

-"With Service Fabric we are able to move to microservices architecture without the DevOps headache.
-Service Fabric provides so much to support deployment, compute utilization, health monitoring and recovery -- we could leverage the same team while increasing the size of our solution and feature set!"
+"Docker is a compelling technology that allow us to build lightweight, autonomous and portable microservices that run on top of Linux or Windows.
+In the other hand, Service Fabric provides so much to support deployment, compute utilization, health monitoring and recovery -- we could leverage the same team while increasing the size of our solution and feature set!"

 Steve Dormer, CIO at Contoso Events